Lasting Legacy of George Soros: A Look at the Influence on History

 A detailed timeline of the impact and legacy of George Soros across different fields.

-George Soros is a prominent American investor and philanthropist.
-As of March 2025, his net worth was $7.2 billion, significantly reduced by his extensive charitable contributions.
-He has donated over $32 billion to the Open Society Foundations, with $15 billion already distributed.
-This represents 64% of his original fortune.
-Soros was recognized by Forbes in 2020 as the 'most generous giver' based on the percentage of his net worth donated to philanthropic causes.
+George Soros is a Hungarian-American investor and philanthropist with a net worth of $7.2 billion as of May 2025.
+He is renowned for his significant philanthropic contributions, having donated over $32 billion to the Open Society Foundations, with $15 billion already distributed.
+These donations represent 64% of his original fortune.
+In 2020, Forbes recognized Soros as the "most generous giver" based on the percentage of his net worth donated.

 1984: Soros played a role in the transition from communism to democracy in Hungary

-As of 2003, George Soros's philanthropic funding included efforts to promote non-violent democratization in post-communist states, primarily through the Open Society Foundations, with an estimated total given away of $4 billion.
+As of 2003, George Soros had given away a total of $4 billion toward efforts to promote non-violent democratization in the post-communist states, primarily through the Open Society Foundations.

-September 2006: Soros pledges $50 million to the Millennium Promise
+September 2006: Soros pledges $50 million to Millennium Promise

-In September 2006, George Soros pledged $50 million to the Millennium Promise, led by economist Jeffrey Sachs, to provide aid to villages in Africa enduring poverty.
+In September 2006, George Soros pledged $50 million to the Millennium Promise to provide educational, agricultural, and medical aid to villages in Africa enduring poverty.

-In 2007, Time magazine cited that George Soros had given $742 million to projects in the U.S., and given away a total of more than $7 billion.
+In 2007, Time magazine cited two specific projects - $100 million toward Internet infrastructure for regional Russian universities, and $50 million for the Millennium Promise to eradicate extreme poverty in Africa - noting that George Soros had given $742 million to projects in the U.S., and given away a total of more than $7 billion.

-2008: Increased Attention to Reflexivity Theories After 2008 Crash
+2008: Attention to Reflexivity Theory After Financial Crisis

 May 2011: Soros donates to Bard College